IBAN vs SWIFT Code: Differences Explained

 Understanding SWIFT Codes

-SWIFT stands for Society of Worldwide Interbank Financial Telecommunication, a messaging network through which financial institutions can communicate securely across borders.
+SWIFT stands for Society for Worldwide Interbank Financial Telecommunication, a messaging network through which financial institutions can communicate securely across borders.
 This is a popular payment network for international wire transfers, but it’s not the only network.

 A SWIFT code is a globally accepted standard BIC (Bank Identifier Number) for SWIFT transfers.
 Essentially, a SWIFT code refers to a specific bank or financial institution during international transfers.
 In that way, SWIFT codes serve a similar purpose internationally as routing numbers do domestically in the United States.